NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Conclusions and future work

+Overall, we believe that our approach of bringing fast transactions to permissionless blockchains as an extension to existing blockhains, rather than proposing a new system from scratch, is a step in the direction of bringing these results closer to adoption by \emph{de facto} blockchain systems such as Ethereum or Bitcoin, thus benefiting both the academic and industry communities.
 Our work unveils new research avenues.
-Although this paper focuses on cryptocurrencies as the obvious application to benefit from the consensusless admit fast path of \name, our proposal can also provide important benefits to smart contracts which have (a subset of) transactions with weaker consistency needs.
+Although this paper focuses on cryptocurrencies as the obvious application to benefit from the promise fast path of \name, our proposal can also provide important benefits to smart contracts which have (a subset of) transactions with weaker consistency needs.
 As an example, smart contracts that employ the ERC20 Token Standard~\cite{bitcoinwikiERC20} to transfer some asset may have weaker consistency needs.
 However, providing a hybrid consistency model to smart contract programs requires a careful integration of this model into smart contract execution runtimes, as well as providing programmers with the adequate abstractions to help them build smart contract methods that can safely run with weaker guarantees.